cloudhotspot/pypackage-docker/README.md

 > Use the `--` separate after the `make` command to allow any subsequent arguments to be passed to the `docker run` command, rather than being interpreted by the `make` command as arguments

-> Current there are some limitations related to how make works that restrict colons and possibly other special characters being used.
+> Currently there are some limitations related to how make works that restrict colons and possibly other special characters being used.

 ## TODO:

 - Add support to publish Python Wheels and Docker Images
-- Add docker-compose.yml example
+- Add sandbox environment (using docker-compose) and functional tests example
-- Add CI integration example
+- Add CI system example (e.g. using Jenkins or GoCD)
+- Add CD workflow